cfcosta/typescape/README.md

-# wk-types
+# typescape

-A common implementation for types that are used everywhere (like email, urls, domains, usernames)
+A common implementation for types that are used everywhere (like email, urls, domains, usernames).